nascherman/scene-template/README.md

     distance: 60
   },
   domElement: document.body,
-  // add any initial objects to the scene if you want
+  // add any initial objects to the scene
   objects: [
     mesh1,
     light